 In February, Elaine van Melle profiled “professional identify” and “emotion” as two emerging themes in the medical education literature.
 As part of the CanMEDS 2015 renewal, Elaine’s review of the (grey) literature contributes to the discussion of defining the competencies of physician practice.
 Today, in part three of the series, she addresses three additional themes.
 On Friday, Elaine discusses “social media” and “financial incentives.”
 Share your comments with the ICENet blog regarding these themes from the literature.
 How do they compliment / contradict your understanding of physician competence?
+See below for her previous posts.

 In the last post, I highlighted the need to consider two emerging concepts as we work to update the CanMEDS framework: professional self identity and emotions.
 This post focuses on three additional concepts; “systems thinking,” “handover or transfer of care,” and “global health.”
 After providing a definition of the concept, the CanMEDS Role most likely impacted by the theme is presented.